umd-fire-coml/2022-t2-transformer/directory.md

 `frontend/src/components/SongCard.js`: A component that displays info about a song in a compact card, given a song_id prop.

 `frontend/public`: Default json and png files

+## Miscellaneous

+`emb1.npy`: The embeddings of the song.

+`backend/model-checkpoints`: This contains the epoch used to train the model.

+`.gitignore`: List of files not be included when pushing to GitHub.